arvinbm/SUPPORT2_DATA_MINING/README.md

 To view the results of the FeedForward Neural Network (FFNN) and Neural Oblivious Decision Ensembles (NODE), run the **deep_L.ipynb notebook** in Google Colab.
 Further details on the case study are available in the  report.

+## Acknowledgments

+We wish to express our sincere appreciation to Professor Martin Ester and Arash Khoeini for their invaluable supervision and instruction throughout this project.

 ---